Public Health Capstone

-- synthesise public health evidence to define a public health problem/issue and determine appropriate action
+- analyse evidence to define a population health problem/issue and determine appropriate action

-- communicate public health evidence in ways appropriate to specialist and/or lay audiences
+- communicate evidence in ways appropriate to a range of stakeholders

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

 You must either have successfully completed the following subject(s) before starting this subject, or currently be enrolled in the following subject(s) in a prior study period; or enrol in the following subject(s) to study prior to this subject:

 - CUR-MPH404-Global Public Health Challenges (No longer available)